 The four Duplex-Cyclone engines burned 450 gallons (1,703.4 liters) of gasoline per hour.
 On landing, 610 gallons (2,309.1 liters) of fuel remained.

-Navajo Skychief (c/n 2024) had been delivered to Transcontinental and Western on 20 December 1945.
-It remained in service with TWA until March 1962.
+Navajo Skychief (serial number 2024), a Lockheed Model L-049-46 Constellation, had been built at Lockheed Aircraft Corporation’s Burbank, California, plant and delivered to Transcontinental and Western on 20 December 1945.
+The airliner remained in service with TWA until March 1962.
 During that time it was also named Star of the Nile and Star of California.
 The Constellation was scrapped in May 1964.

 The Lockheed Constellation first flew in 1942, and was produced for the U.S. Army Air Corps as the C-69.
 With the end of World War II, commercial airlines needed new airliners for the post-war boom.
 The Constellation had transoceanic range and a pressurized cabin for passenger comfort.